Greenville Nursing Home Abuse Lawyer

 Save Any Potential Evidence You Have to Support a Case for Damages

 Evidence of the abuse your loved one experienced is crucial to a successful compensation case.
 As such, you will want to begin documenting whatever you can as soon as you begin to suspect abuse, including the associated dates.
-While our team will conduct an in-depth investigation once you hire us, you can get a head start by compiling evidence like:
+While our team will conduct an in-depth investigation once you hire us, you can get a head start by compiling evidence.
+For example:

 - Photographs of any visible injuries your loved one has